Bayern Munich haunted by Guardiola's ghost in Bundesliga opener | DW | 16.08.2019

 Serge Gnabry was perhaps the only bright spark for Bayern.
 The 24-year-old picked up where he left off last season, leaving defenders in his dust.
 He fittingly set up Robert Lewandowski to score Bayern's and the Bundesliga's first goal of the new season, sliding in at the back post like he has done many, many times before.

-Robert Lewandowski has two goals to his name already, but he may welcome more support in the shape of Philippe Coutinho on loan
+Robert Lewandowski has two goals to his name already, but he may welcome more support from the likes of Philippe Coutinho

 Read more: Bundesliga club Union Berlin: Between idealism and reality